1,050 Deeded Acres

 Central Montana recreation is vast and unencumbered by large crowds.
 Big Spring Creek, Judith River, Missouri River, Crystal Lake, Warm Spring Creek, Ackley Lake, Petrolia Lake, and Fort Peck Lake are the main sources of water for fishing and recreation.
 Besides the water sources, there are five area mountain ranges that provide a variety of hunting and other forms of recreation.
 The Central Montana area has quality agricultural land with reliable production of hay, small grains and cattle.
 Located 70 miles north of Lewistown is the Missouri River.
 Hunting and fishing opportunities are available through the BLM and Charles M. Russell Wildlife Refuge.
 The closest boat ramp for access to Fort Peck is 100 miles away at Crooked Creek Marina.
 Fort Peck is noted for having more shoreline than the state of California.
 Beckman Wildlife Management Area is 6,000+ acres owned by Montana FWP gifted from a Leroy Beckman.
 4+ miles of Judith River skirted ponderosa pines rolling terrine. the Beckman is open to the public for hunting, fishing, and other recreation.
 Bordering the Beckman is 1,000+ acres owned by Pheasant’s Forever.
 Also Contiguous is over 2,400+ acres State of Montana.
 This contiguous land mass of BWMA, Pheasant’s Forever and State Land allow for over 10,000+ acres of additional of additional recreation.
 Access from the ranch to this area is 11 miles south via Bear Springs Rd.

-The Bear Springs Coulee Ranch encompasses 1,088 deeded acres.
-Department of Revenue indicates 455 acres tillable and 633 acres grazing/forest land.
-The present agricultural use has been the production of small grains plus late summer and fall pasture.
-The Farm Service Agency data indicates 267.3 acre wheat allotment (61 bushel/acre) and 14.2 acre barley allotment (54 bushel/acre).
+The Bear Springs Coulee Ranch encompasses 1,050 deeded acres.
+The west boundary of the property borders the county gravel road for one half mile.
+Farm Service Agency indicates 445.31 acres cropland with a 247.7 acre wheat allotment (61 bushel/acre) and a 13.2 acre barley allotment (54 bushel/acre).
 The Bear Springs Bench is some of the most productive cropland in Central Montana.
 The soils associated with the bench are a variety of clay loam a 0-4% slope.
 The tillable ground starts on the west boundary and gradually fingers into the east portion of the ranch which transform into scattered timber and pasture.
+The present use has been the production of small grains plus late summer and fall pasture.
 Sources of water on the property include seasonal creeks and a series of reservoirs fed from springs and run off.

-Livestock water for the ranch comes from reservoirs fed by rain and snow runoff and springs.
-The home has improved water from a 40 ft well drilled in 1911 producing 20 gpm.
+Livestock water for the ranch comes from seasonal creeks, natural springs, and reservoirs.
+The home has a 40 ft well drilled in 1911 producing 20 gpm.
 Area residents haul water for consumption from nearby Denton or Lewistown.
 The BLM land borders the ranch which has over two miles of Judith River.
 The Judith River starts in the nearby Little Belt Mountains.
 Meandering though the prairie for over 125 miles before it confluences with the Missouri River north of the ranch 7 miles.
 The Judith River is a warm water fishery and is home to Bass, Channel Catfish and Mountain Whitefish.
 The Judith River was named by William Clark in 1805 after Julia (Judith) Clark.
 The Judith River is a life force for central Montana.
 Diverse habitat for all wildlife and some of the most unique landscape in Montana.